Music & Dance Programming

 Music Lessons and Classes

-We are in open enrollment for our individual lessons and group classes for our fall semester (September-December 2023).
+We are in open enrollment for our individual lessons and group classes for our winter semester (January-May 2024).
+New students, please complete our Music Intake Form and continue to enroll for the program you're interested in below.

 Music Therapy